Lee Roy Chapman: Center for Public Secrets

 Chapman began assembling what would later become the Center for Public Secrets (CfPS) in the late 1990s, formally launching it in 2008 as a repository for "hidden, neglected and misunderstood" Oklahoma history.
 CfPS curates exhibitions, podcasts and a digital library of artifacts; items Chapman located now reside in institutions such as the Smithsonian's National Museum of African American History and Culture and Yale University.

 Other projects

 Beyond archival work, Chapman produced documentaries and guerrilla art installations.
 He also appeared in public forums.
 Chapman was involved in the antiquarian book trade and managed Oak Tree Books in Tulsa.
 After his death, the bookstore closed in 2016, but it was reopened in 2024.

 Death and legacy

 Chapman died by suicide at his Tulsa residence on October 8, 2015; he was 46.
 A memorial service at Cain's Ballroom drew hundreds of admirers.
 The Center for Public Secrets opened a physical space in 2020, continuing his mission to train "history-recovery specialists" and challenge dominant narratives about Tulsa.

-He is the inspiration for the main character in the FX series The Lowdown.
+He is the inspiration for the main character Lee Raybon in the FX series The Lowdown, played by Ethan Hawke.

+A short documentary was created about Chapman, Lee Roy Chapman vs. The Ghost of Tate Brady.